-Pictured below is an image from his reportage, and it was installed earlier this year as part of our collaboration with the World Press Photo Foundation.
+Pictured below is an image from his reportage, and it was installed in April 2016 as part of our collaboration with the World Press Photo Foundation.

 September 15, 2015